youngdjn/changing-forests-website/content/home/optimizing-tree-planting.md

  css_class = ""
 +++

+{{< figure library="true" src="seedlings.JPG" lightbox="true" >}}

 When replanting trees after high-severity wildfire, managers need to decide what trees to plant and where to plant them.
 These decisions can be difficult given anticipated climate change and limited resources.
 I am working on several projects to guide reforestation efforts:

 * Identification of the topoclimatic conditions associated with poor natural regeneration but high success of planted trees.
 This project involves development of an empirically-trained geospatial management tool for prioritizing reforestation efforts across a given landscape.
-* Empirical tests of the concept of assisted gene flow.
-This project involves observing the performance of seedlings planted 1,000 to 3,000 feet in elevation above their origins in anticipation of drought and warming.
+* Empirical tests of assisted gene flow, or planting seedlings from warm- and dry-adapted populations into cooler sites in anticipation of drought and warming.
+This project involves observing the performance of seedlings planted 1,000 to 3,000 feet in elevation above their origins.